ibm-client-success/iks-container-registry/README.md

 # Livescan - Image Security with Vulnerability Advisor
 ---
 ### Overview
 Livescan with Vulnerability Advisor provides security management for IBM® Cloud Kubernetes Service.
-The Vulnerability Advisor generates a security status report, suggests fixes and best practices, and provides management to restrict nonsecure images from running inside of a cluster.
+The Vulnerability Advisor generates a security status report, suggests fixes and best practices, and provides management to restrict non-secure images from running inside of a cluster.

-### Managing Image Security Livescan with Vulnerability Advisor
+### Managing Image Security Live-scan with Vulnerability Advisor
-According to Container Service Development member, Kristin Kronstain Brown, this feature Image Security Livescan is currently **not** available with the Vulnerability Advisor in the production environment at this time.
+According to Container Service Development member, Kristin Kronstain Brown, this feature Image Security Live-scan is currently **not** available with the Vulnerability Advisor in the production environment at this time.
 Though, staging documentation can be found [here](https://console.stage1.bluemix.net/docs/services/va/va_index.html#va_reviewing_container).

 # Step-by-Step Demonstration - Enforcing Container Image Security (beta) Using Custom Policy